OpenHFT/RFC/README.md

 # RFC
 RFC's proposed under the OpenHFT banner.
 They don't have to relate to HFT but they must be open.

 A guiding principle should be simplicity.
-This make it easier to understand and implement, but is also more likely to be fast.
+This makes it easier to understand and implement, but is also more likely to be fast.

 # Raw RFCs